 Individuals must also register as sex offenders after a conviction for incest and must remain registered for a minimum of 20 years.
 During this period, individuals must renew their registration every year and each time they move.
 Failure to register as a sex offender is also a criminal offense in California.

 On top of the legal penalties for incest, you will likely be dealing with a significant backlash from the community if you are convicted of incest.
-Incest is a very taboo subject.
+This is a very taboo subject.
 Even a false accusation can seriously damage your reputation.

 Legal Defenses to PC 285 Accusations

-There are several possible legal defenses for individuals accused of incest in California.
-A Los Angeles criminal defense lawyer may review these defenses with you.
-Building a defense to handle an incest accusation may require a lawyer to show that:
+There are several possible legal defenses for individuals accused of incest in California under PC 285.
+A criminal defense lawyer in Los Angeles may review these defenses with you.

 - You were a minor when the incest took place